ALT-F4-LLC/vaultsync/README.md

 ## Example

 Below is a basic example of how to use `vaultsync`.
+Please note, it was written quickly and only for reference.
+Better documentation will be provided in upcoming changes.

 ### Config